MattCCC/fetchff/README.md

 **`urlPathParams`** (optional) - Dynamic URL Path Parameters, e.g. `/user-details/update/:userId`

-The urlPathParams option allows you to dynamically replace parts of your URL with specific values in a declarative and straightforward way.
+The `urlPathParams` option allows you to dynamically replace parts of your URL with specific values in a declarative and straightforward way.
 This feature is particularly useful when you need to construct URLs that include variables or identifiers within the path.

 For example, consider the following URL template: `/user-details/update/:userId`.
-By using urlPathParams, you can replace `:userId` with an actual value when the API request is made.
+By using `urlPathParams`, you can replace `:userId` with an actual value when the API request is made.

 **`requestConfig`** (optional) - Request Configuration to overwrite global config in case To have more granular control over specific endpoints you can pass Request Config for particular endpoint.
 See the Settings below for more information.

-Returns: **`response`** or **`data`** object, depending on `flattenResponse` setting.
+Returns: **`response`** object.

-##### Response Object without `flattenResponse` (default)
+##### Response Object

-When `flattenResponse` is disabled, the response object includes a more detailed structure, encapsulating various aspects of the response:

 - **`data`**: